 4. Data gathering

 As I mentioned in part 1 of this post, do be careful with the company you’re choosing.
-I have a few friends who had to change companies halfway through their papers because they had a hard time finding data.
+Make sure you have access to internal and external data.
+I have a few friends who had to change companies halfway through the subject because they had a hard time finding data.
+This turned out to be extremely stressful for them.

 5. Seek help, but don't ask others to do your work for you